AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The HealthCheck function is selected and the Get function URL link is highlighted.](media/portal-stream-function-healthcheck.png "HealthCheck")

-3. **Copy the URL** and save it to Notepad or similar text editor for the exercise that follows.
+3. **Copy the URL** and save it to Notepad or similar text editor for the section that follows.

     ![The HealthCheck URL is highlighted.](media/portal-stream-function-healthcheck-url.png "Get function URL")